dmattox10/pw/README.md

 ## Has my password been leaked?
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

+This code is deployed [HERE](https://pw.danielmattox.com) via docker on my own server.

 This is a complete rewrite using all that I've learned since finishing training.

 - This project is front-end only.